OpenHD/QOpenHD/app/telemetry/README.md

-Code for communicating with the OpenHD ground unit via telemetry, as well as parsing mavlink messages and storing them in the OpenHD humungus singleton.
+Code for communicating and storing telemetry data for the OpenHD air unit, OpenHD ground unit and the FC connected to the OHD air unit